Solutions for some bugs in Linux Mint 22

 e.
 Reboot your computer and test.

-Official bug lists for Linux Mint and Ubuntu
+Official bug lists (release notes) for Linux Mint and Ubuntu

 Want more tips?